-Limitations on Native Title Act protection
+Limitations on NTA protection

 Even where native title has been determined to exist, native title rights and interests do not provide absolute protection or a right of veto over development activities.
 Governments and statutory tribunals have the power to approve development activities even where this may override native title rights to protect places of importance, or in certain circumstances, even where these activities will extinguish native title.